 Hybrid Ceramic, Stainless Steel and Steel Bottom Bracket Bearings

 Hybrid ceramic, stainless steel and steel bottom bracket bearings all have their advantages.
-However, you may find that hybrid ceramic bottom bracket bearings are generally more expensive than the other options due to the expected increased lifetime of the bearing & the performance gains, it all depends on what type of bike you have and what type of riding you do.
-If you’re not sure, call & speak to us today & we’d be happy to help.
+However, you may find that hybrid ceramic bottom bracket bearings are generally more expensive than the other options due to the expected increased lifetime of the system & the performance gains, it all depends on what type of bike you have and what type of riding you do.
+If you’re not sure, call & speak to our company today & we’d be happy to help.

 Why Choose Aire Velo for Bottom Bracket Bearing Kits?